Doctorate of Information Assurance

 c) although students with Mac computers can access any applications/software by leveraging remote access tools, Mac platform is not recommended and supported, and

-d) doctoral students will be required to user several open-source applications, hosted services, and publicly available virtual machines.
+d) doctoral students will be required to use several open-source applications, hosted services, and publicly available virtual machines.
 This may include but is not limited to SAS (Statistical Analysis System) OnDemand, Oracle Virtual Box, Kali OS, Apache Web Server, GNU/Linux, OpenSSL, ROS (Robot Operating System), Blender (3D computer graphics), and Orange (Data Mining).

 Minimum Recommended Specifications